MPOcanes/MPO624-2018/assignments/module2-timeseries/ExamAssignment.md

 1. Write down the continuous Fourier transform of a function f(t), involving an integral over t (f' = ∫ f(t)...).
 Write down its inverse, which maps the information back.
 Sketch the sine and cosine functions necessary to show that, for any real function (or series) f(t), the power spectrum is _symmetric_: that is, for any absolute frequency |ω|, exp(iωt) and exp(-iωt) have an equal magnitude of projection onto f(t).
 What does this imply about time-reversed signals (flipping the sign of t)?

 4. Show that this is an _orthogonal decomposition_ of V: square the right hand side (mentally) and write down the kinds of cross terms that vanish.
-For one such cross term, sketch the two functions that are multiplied, and sketch their product, and use shading to show that its positive lobes are exacly canceled by its negative lobes.
-Write down what this means for the decomposition of the _variance of V_ (related to kinetic energy, if V is a velocity).
 This result is called _Parseval's theorem_.
 In light of this, what is a _power spectrum_ P(ω), and why is it called "power"?
 (Hint: what is the relationshiop of power and energy in the physical domain)?